kuzutsu/tsuzuku/README.md

 * If title is in MyAnimeList but different title is in Kitsu, both titles will be listed and respective icons will be shown

 ## Features
+### Offline-ready
+Install as a Progressive Web App

 ### Fuzzy search (default)
 Not case-sensitive